All Episodes

 Poll numbers continue an alarming trend for Obama.

-This is McClatchy Maris.
+This is McClatchy Marist.

-This is not a bunch of flyby nighters.
+This is not a bunch of flyby-nighters.

 By nearly two to one, 61 versus 32% voters disapprove of how Obama's handling the budget deficit.

-58% of voters disapprove of Obama's handling of the economy, comprising 60% of independents, 31% of Democrats, and 91% of Republicans.
+58% of voters disapprove of Obama's handling of the economy, comprising 60% of Independents, 31% of Democrats, and 91% of Republicans.

-And yet he comes out with this mess of a press conference today that is just uh an utter state of denial.
+And yet he comes out with this mess of a press conference today that is just an utter state of denial.

-Putting heat on the tanning bed ban, new government ban in California, sure to leave teens pale and overprotected.
+New government ban in California, sure to leave teens pale and overprotected.

 According to a recent report in the AP, the state of California is considering banning teenagers from tanning beds.